 ON1 Photo RAW 2017.6 conclusions

 The Browse module is very useful for those who don’t want the investment and expense of a cataloguing program like Lightroom, though the need to index your photos to get the full range of organising tools takes away some of the advantage of its fast, folder-based browsing approach.
 It’s effective, the first time you try to index a large image catalogue you face what seems like an eternity of disk access and program slow-down.
 In the end, though, indexing your collection should greatly improve the Browse modules search, filtering and Smart Album capabilities

-The same applies to the Develop module, which does a reasonable job with most RAW files, but can’t match the power, control and quality of dedicated RAW processors like Lightroom, Capture One Pro or DxO Optics Pro.
+The Develop module is now starting to approach the power, control and quality of dedicated RAW processors like Lightroom, Capture One Pro or DxO Optics Pro.
 You probably wouldn’t use it as a front-line RAW converter for exacting professional work, but judged simply as one of the tools built into an all-in-one image-editing application, it now looks pretty good.
-You can perhaps say the same about the Layers palette.
+You can perhaps say the same about the Layers module.
 It does what Photoshop and Affinity Photo can do, kind of, but in a somewhat clunkier and more limited way.

 In short, this is a great do-it-all program that combines a whole bunch of functions that otherwise would need separate apps.
 It offers all these tools in one place, at a single, affordable price.
 This is what you’re paying for, however, rather than mastery in any single area.
-The Effects are terrific, but otherwise – and apologies to long-standing ON1 Photo fans – this is a program you’d choose on cost and convenience rather than performance.
+The Effects are terrific and always have been, and this latest 2017.5 release does address many of the shortcomings in previous versions.